aarossig/pwrusbctl/README.md

 More information about this hardware is available here: http://www.pwrusb.com/

+This project was not created in affiliation with the vendor so do not contact them for support.

 ## Usage Instructions

 Run the binary with ``--help`` to obtain usage information.